KendallDoesCoding/backward-text/README.md

 # Why?

-I needed a website to do this, instead of doing it manually for long words, and couldn't find anything like this so I made this.
+I needed a website to reverse text, instead of reversing text manually for long words (as that would just waste time), I couldn't find anything like this so I made the reverse text website/software.

 # Project Website